ThisIsQasim/Dockerfiles/README.md

 # Dockerfiles
-A collection of various Dockerfiles in use.
+A collection of various Dockerfiles in use, all rebased to debian buster.

 To build multiple docker images at once run
 ```